Silverminer007/Shrines/README.md

 - [ ] Fix warning 'Potentially Dangerous alternative prefix `shrines` for name `trader_house`, expected `minecraft`.
 This could be a intended override, but in most cases indicates a broken mod.'
 - [ ] Fix Terraforged compactability warning 'Was unable to check if minecraft:overworld is using Terraforged's ChunkGenerator.'
-- [ ] Make GitHub Actions build faster by chaching gradle state
+- [ ] Make GitHub Actions build faster by caching gradle state
-- [ ] Add Modrinth upload to update procedure
+- [x] Add Modrinth upload to update procedure
+- [ ] 2.0.0: Allow smooth update from 1.8.1 before creating stable release